-After the adoption of HAR Chapter 11-200.1, agencies have seven years to reorganize and update their exemption lists to comply with the rules (see HAR Section 11-200.1-32).
-However, the Council and OEQC recommend agencies to transition their lists sooner rather than later.
+After the adoption of HAR Chapter 11-200.1 in 2019, agencies were givenhave seven years to reorganize and update their exemption lists to comply with the rules (see HAR Section 11-200.1-32).

+However, the Council and OEQC-ERP recommend agencies to transition their lists sooner rather than later.